China to step up own security after new NSA allegations

 “We will take the necessary steps to resolutely maintain the security of our own information,” Hua said, without elaborating.

-The White House has moved to limit some NSA programmes, including one that monitored the cellphone of German Chancellor Angela Merkel.
+The White House has moved to limit some NSA programs, including one that monitored the cellphone of German Chancellor Angela Merkel.

 Hua would not comment on whether China also carried out large-scale monitoring of overseas telephone calls, but the country’s security services are widely believed to run a sophisticated tapping operation, at least domestically.